2025 Federal Transition

 Awards

-- Contracts, grants and other agreements with federal agencies and federal contractors remain in effect unless formally modified or a Stop Work Order is received.
+- Contracts, grants and other agreements with federal agencies and federal contractors remain in effect unless formally modified, Stop Work Order or a Termination is received.

 - Deliverables, including progress reports, should be submitted as scheduled.
 Technical reports submitted through electronic portals are time-stamped.
 Overdue reports jeopardize future funding to NC State and our collaborators.